gapacurar/AIFacade/docs/developer_guide.md

 2. /register
 3. /logout

-In here we also define our LoginManager() class to manage our sessions.
+In here, we also define our LoginManager() class to manage our sessions.

 ```python
 login_manager = LoginManager()